-• The goal of the West Orange High School Health Education curriculum is to provide students with the skills and health literacy necessary to make informed decisions.
-Students will acquire the knowledge and skills necessary to address health concerns at various stages of development.
-Students are encouraged to achieve optimal health by recognizing health issues and applying preventative strategies to promote optimal wellness.
-By connecting academic content to real-life scenarios, students understand the impact of personal choices and external factors on individual health and the overall health of the community.
+• The West Orange High School Health Education curriculum aims to equip students with the skills and health literacy needed to make informed decisions.
+Students will gain the knowledge and abilities required to address health concerns at various developmental stages.
+They are encouraged to achieve optimal health by recognizing health issues and applying preventive strategies to promote wellness.
+By linking academic content to real-life situations, students will understand the impact of personal choices and external factors on their health and the health of the community.